suryamondal/vtx_physics_benchmark/steering/README.md

 simulates the detector response.

-The only `D*` decay channel simulated is `D*+ -> D0 pi+` (+cc), while for the `D0` three channels (+cc) are considered
+The only `D*` decay channel simulated is `D*+ -> D0 pi+` (+cc), while for the `D0` two channels (+cc) are considered
 ```
-D0 -> K- pi+          14.68%
+D0 -> K- pi+          32.43%
-D0 -> K- pi+ pi+ pi-  30.96%
+D0 -> K- pi+ pi+ pi-  67.57%
-D0 -> K- pi+ pi0      54.18%
 ```
-The branching fractions are normalized, but these three actually make up only 26.58% of the total decay width.
+The branching fractions are normalized, but these two actually make up only 12.18% of the total decay width (source: PDG, of course).

 Simulation of the detector and standard reconstruction is then performed.
 The output is in mDST format.